WeronikaCzepiela/bmi-calculator/README.md

 # BMI Calculator

-A web application that allows users to measure BMI, save the result, and compare their measurements with previous ones.
+A web application that allows users to measure BMI, save the result, and also compare their measurements with previous ones.

 ## Description
 This is an application that is used to measure BMI.
 There are two tabs at the top of the page.
 In the target tab - 'BMI Calculator' - the user can count his BMI.
 On the other hand, the 'What is BMI?' tab describes BMI itself, along with a breakdown of the result into normal or abnormal.